 The heart of London shopping, bustling Oxford Street has more than 300 shops, designer outlets and landmark stores.
 Home to the legendary Selfridges, it also boasts a range of famous department stores such as John Lewis and Debenhams scattered among every well-known high street chain imaginable.
-Hate the crowds?
-Slip into a side street and it's pretty easy to leave the hoards behind.
-Check out St Christopher's Place and Berwick Street for some real treats.
+Get off the beaten track by slipping into a side street, such as St Christopher's Place and Berwick Street, where you'll find some real treats.

 Nearest tube: Oxford Circus, Bond Street or Tottenham Court Road